vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 ![Service Engine Group](img/tko-in-vmc-aws/deploy-tko-vmc-40.JPG)

-1. To map the service engine VMs to the correct Service Engine Group, go to the **Infrastructure > Service Engine** tab, select your cloud, and click the pencil icon to update the settings and link the service engine to the correct SEG.
+To map the service engine VMs to the correct Service Engine Group,

+1. Go to the **Infrastructure > Service Engine** tab, select your cloud, and click the pencil icon to update the settings and link the service engine to the correct SEG.

     ![Edit Service Engine](img/tko-in-vmc-aws/deploy-tko-vmc-41.JPG)

-1. Repeat the same steps for the other service engine VMs and correct the Service Engine Group association.
+2. Repeat the step for all service engine VMs.

 On the **Service Engine Group** page, you can confirm the association of service engines with Service Engine Groups.